 Employees shall be paid one and one-half (11⁄2) times their regular straight time hourly rate of pay for all hours paid in excess of eight (8) hours per day or forty (40) hours per week; or in excess of five (5) consecutive days.
 Overtime shall be approved in advance by the employee's immediate supervisor.
 Scheduled overtime shall be filled by using the seniority principle.
+In the event, no employee volunteers for overtime, such time will be assigned by reverse seniority order.

 Nothing contained in this Agreement shall be construed as a guarantee or commitment by the City to any employee of a minimum or maximum number of hours of work per day, per week or per year.
-Overtime shall be calculated and paid to the nearest one-forth (1/4) of an hour.
+Overtime shall be calculated and paid to the nearest one-forth (1⁄4) of an hour.